nasvillanueva/dev-notes/notes/network.md

 # Network

-* Customize routes passing through VPN
+* Customize routes passing through VPN.
+Edit your configuration file
-> # redirect all default traffic via the VPN
+> redirect all default traffic via the VPN
 >
-> redirect-gateway def1
+> `redirect-gateway def1`
 >
-> # redirect the Intranet network 192.168.1/24 via the VPN
+> redirect the Intranet network 192.168.1/24 via the VPN
 >
-> route 192.168.1.0 255.255.255.0
+> `route 192.168.1.0 255.255.255.0`
 >
-> # redirect another network to NOT go via the VPN
+> redirect another network to NOT go via the VPN
 >
-> route 10.10.0.
-0 255.255.255.0 net_gateway
+> `route 10.10.0.
+0 255.255.255.0 net_gateway`
 >
-> # redirect a host using a domainname to NOT go via the VPN
+> redirect a host using a domainname to NOT go via the VPN
 >
-> route www.google.ca 255.255.255.255 net_gateway
+> `route www.google.ca 255.255.255.255 net_gateway`

 *source*: https://serverfault.com/a/631048